Technical Writing 101: Here’s What You Need to Know to Get Started

 Have you noticed the rising popularity of technical writing work in your field?

 Maybe you’ve wondered what’s out there for a skilled communicator with a passion for learning.
-Fortunately, technical writers, also called technical communicators, are found in virtually every industry and utilize a limitless variety of skillsets.
+Technical writers, also called technical communicators, are found in virtually every industry and utilize a limitless variety of skillsets.

 If you have a knack for conveying information, there’s a technical writing position for you.